ACH, Fedwire, and Credit Gateway

 - Debit and Credit Overview

-This section applies to federal agencies that are collecting or intend to collect obligations via credit or debit card (Card).
-Card acquiring services are provided by a financial institution that the Bureau of the Fiscal Service (Fiscal Service) designates as its Financial Agent.
-The Financial Agent credits and debits participating agencies for all Card transactions initiated by agencies for the collection of obligations.
-The Financial Agent may use the services of a merchant acquirer or processor to perform Card authorization, transaction processing or other services on behalf of the Financial Agent.
+This section applies to federal entities that collect or intend to collect obligations via credit or debit card (Card).
+Card acquiring services are provided by a financial institution that the Bureau of the Fiscal Service (Fiscal Service) designates as its financial agent.
+The financial agent credits and debits participating federal entities for all Card transactions initiated by federal entities or cardholders for (or in connection with) the collection of obligations.
+The financial agent may use the services of a merchant acquirer or processor to perform Card authorization, transaction processing or other services on behalf of the financial agent.

-The operating rules and regulations of various regional on-line debit card networks, Electronic Benefit Transfer (EBT) States, and EBT Processing Networks (collectively “Regional Networks”);
+- The operating rules and regulations of various regional on-line debit card networks, Electronic Benefit Transfer (EBT) States, and EBT Processing Networks (collectively “Regional Networks”), and

 See, inter alia, 12 U.S.C.
 90, 265, 266; 15 U.S.C.
 1693o–2; 31 U.S.C.
 321, 3301-3303, 3720.

-See the Fiscal Service website for current forms and information.
+See the Fiscal Service - Card Acquiring Service website for current forms and information.

 Honoring of Cards and Surcharges